-Applications for the 2016 CCL/Mellon Foundation Seminar are now closed.
-Please check back in December for information on the 2017 CCL/Mellon Foundation Seminar.
+The application process for the 2017 CCL/Mellon Foundation Seminar in Curatorial Practice is now closed.
+Please check back in November 2017 for information about applying to the class of 2018.

-Seminar applications and recommendations are submitted online.
-Applicants must create an account to access the online application.
-You can enter information, save, and return anytime before the deadline to edit and continue the application.
+All Seminar application materials, including recommendations, are to be submitted online through the CCL website.
+Applicants will create an account to access the application.
+Applicants may enter information, save, and return any time before the deadline to edit and continue the application.

-Are you looking for art historians in a particular area (for instance, Byzantine art)?
+Is the Seminar intended for art historians in a particular area of study (for instance, Byzantine art)?

-Just as art museums represent and celebrate a broad range of cultures and time periods, we want to cultivate young (potential) curators working in all areas of art history.
+Just as art museums represent and celebrate a broad range of media, cultures, and time periods, CCL cultivates emerging potential curators working in all areas of art history.

 Do I need to be nominated by my graduate program?

-No. You just need to submit an application and one recommendation.
+No. Applicants only need to submit an application and one recommendation.

 Can I supply more than one recommendation?